 In February 2012, the REIT obtained a one year \$14.0 million credit facility secured against the King George Square and Crossing Bridge Square properties.
-The credit facility bears interest at a rate equal to the Canadian Imperial Bank of Commerce prime rate plus 1.50% for the initial six months and the Canadian Imperial Bank of Commerce prime rate plus 2.00% for the remainder of the term.
+The credit facility bears interest at a rate equal to the Canadian Imperial Bank of Commerce ("CIBC") prime rate plus 1.50% for the initial six months and the CIBC prime rate plus 2.00% for the remainder of the term.
+During the quarter ended September 30, 2012, this facility was repaid and replaced by the "Credit Facility", as described below.